top of page

 Fill your plate with plenty of plant foods in a variety of texture, flavors and colors including –

-1. root vegetables/starchy vegetables – full of nutrients and complex carbohydrates for long lasting energy: sweet potatoes, carrots, potatoes, parsnips, beetroot
+1. Root vegetables/starchy vegetables – full of nutrients and complex carbohydrates for long lasting energy: sweet potatoes, carrots, potatoes, parsnips, beetroot

 2. vegetables – broccoli, spinach, collard greens, cabbage, cauliflower, kale, pumpkin, green beans